rhysd/Mstdn/README.md

 (or location in normal window mode) only once.

 After starting app, you would see login page of your instance.
-Some instances allow to login with other web services (e.g. login to pawoo.net with Pixiv account).
+Some instances allow to login with other web services.
 However, Mstdn.app cannot fully support it.
-So please try to login with normal flow.
+If you encounter some problem with customized login feature, please try to login with normal flow instead.

 ## Customization